pyrustic/pyrustic/README.md

 <!-- License -->
 ## License
-`Pyrustic Suite` is licensed under the terms of the permissive free software license `MIT License`.
+`Pyrustic` is licensed under the terms of the permissive free software license `MIT License`.

 <!-- Memes -->
 ## Memes